 Alamo is a blue-collar town, with 48.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Alamo is a town of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Alamo who work in law enforcement and fire fighting (19.42%), personal care services (9.88%), and healthcare (9.37%).

-Alamo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Alamo doesn't have a public transportation system that people use for their commute.

 In terms of college education, the citizens of Alamo rank slightly lower than the national average.
 16.01% of adults 25 and older in Alamo have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.